Baseball Rules for a Dropped Foul Ball (with Video)

-When a fielder drops a foul ball and misses an opportunity to register an out against the opposing team, the team in the field has a disappointment.
-However, the batter has new life, with another opportunity to hit the ball.
-While many dropped foul balls are obvious and easy calls for the umpire, there are some cases where a dropped pop-up can land in fair territory and still be a foul ball, and other cases where a dropped pop-up can land in foul territory and still be a fair ball.
+While many dropped foul balls are obvious and easy calls for an MLB umpire, there are some cases where a dropped pop-up can land in fair territory inside the foul poles and still be a foul ball, and other cases where a dropped pop-up can land in foul territory and still be a fair ball.

 Dropped Foul-Tip Rule